wix-incubator/wix-rest-docs/guides/API Query Language.md

 The fields section is an array of field names/paths to return.
 If a pointed field of the DTO contains an object, the entire sub-object will be returned.
 Subset of sub-objects can be returned by using dot notation.
-In this example the returned entities will contain `first_name` from `name` sub-object and the entire `address` object
+In this example the returned entities will contain `firstName` from `name` sub-object and the entire `address` object

 ```json
 {